chrisglass/yubilock/README.rst

 Instrutions
 ------------

+Just run "./yubilock.py".
-Just run this.
-It doesn't demonize yet or do anything fancy.
+It doesn't demonize yet or do anything fancy (yet?).